-We offer group tutoring sessions for A&E I/Patho, A&E II, and Pharm.
-Our schedule for Spring 2017 is listed below.
+We offer group tutoring sessions for A&E I, Patho, A&E II, and Pharm.
+Our schedule for Fall 2019 is listed below.
 All students are welcome to attend, space permitting.
-For additional tutoring resources, click here.
+Please click the following link to learn more about additional tutoring resources at the University Learning Center.

 Location: 433 First Avenue Room LL1-10

 The Office of Advising and Academic Services offers a variety of academic support workshops.
 Some examples of the workshops are listed below.

 Professional trained academic advisors provide students with tools to assess their daily and weekly time management in order to determine how to use the time available for studying more efficiently.
 Advisors also present effective strategies for studying, reading, and test-taking.

 Faculty members provide students with an effective test-taking approach in order for students to be successful on tests given in nursing courses as well as licensing and certification exams.

 New York University’s health science librarian presents students with tools to navigate the abundance of library resources available for scholarly papers and presentations.
 Students are also presented with tips on citation management, data use and management.

 Students who are starting clinical courses in the subsequent semester are required to attend the event to meet with Deans, faculty, administrators, and students already enrolled in clinical courses.
 Students learn the expectations of clinical courses and feel more comfortable attending their first day of clinicals.
 Students also have the opportunity to meet with members of the university support offices.